gammapy/gammapy-meetings/dev-meetings/2025/2025-11-28/README.md

 ### Dark matter
 There is a new channel on slack dedicated to dark matter development: #dark-matter.

-RACC has created [#6232](https://github.com/gammapy/gammapy/pull/6232)  to add support for a new dark matter spectral source.
+AC has created [#6232](https://github.com/gammapy/gammapy/pull/6232)  to add support for a new dark matter spectral source.
 Currently the PR proposes shipping a CosmiXs production file as part of GAMMAPY_DATA, the feasibility of this needs to be investigated further.
+Discussion with the authors of CosmiXs is necessary to see what is acceptable.
+AC will contact them.

 ## [Open issues](https://github.com/gammapy/gammapy/issues)
 Maxime REGEARD has found bug in the `plot_error` method of `SpectralModel`, reported in [#6228](https://github.com/gammapy/gammapy/issues/6228).
 Models with values close to parameter boundaries can generate samples outside the allowed range, and these "forbidden" samples are not handled properly.